 By: Brendan Campbell, MD, MPH, J. Leslie Knod, MD, and Kevin Borrup, DrPH, JD, MPA

-Each year, the three hospitals in Hartford work with the Hartford Police Department to hold a gun buyback event.
-The point is to help people by giving them a way to safely dispose of the firearms that they no longer want to keep around.
+Each year, Connecticut Children’s Injury Prevention Center is proud to participate in a gun buyback event to make our communities safer.
+The point is to provide people with a way to safely dispose of the firearms that they no longer want to keep around.
 The firearms may have been left to them when a family member passed away, or their circumstances may have changed in a way that makes firearm ownership no longer possible, necessary or recommended.
 In return for their firearm, people receive gift cards with the amounts varying based on the condition and kind of firearm turned in.

 Some people have asked, “What difference does a gun buyback make?”
 This is a fair question.

 Let’s start with some background.
 Americans own a lot of firearms, about 400 million firearms.
 While homicides seem to dominate the news around firearms, twice as many suicide deaths are attributable to firearms.
 That’s right, there are many more firearm deaths classified as suicide deaths than homicide.
 The firearms that are often used in a suicide attempt are those that are available, meaning that they are owned by the person attempting suicide or a member of their household.
 So, while firearms are plentiful, restricting access to firearms is the number one way to prevent a firearm suicide death.
 Suicide prevention experts agree that if we can interrupt or delay an attempt by restricting access to lethal means, such as a firearm, then that individual may very well move beyond the mental health crisis they are experiencing and never attempt suicide again.